The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 Agile Retrospectives serve to empower teams

-Teams own their own decisions and their actions, creating a fantastic feeling of empowerment.
+Teams own their decisions and their actions, creating a fantastic feeling of empowerment.

 Agile Retrospectives as a place to honour or grieve past events

-Team performance can be deeply impacted by changes within the teams.
+Team performance can be profoundly impacted by changes within the groups.
 Sometimes people leave, other times new people join the team and the dynamics of the team changes.

 People that are not aware of relationship and systems coaching do not understand what ́s going on, yet sometimes teams cannot recover until they face their new setup.